Ciaran Myles, Research, Marketing & Insights Manager, WSTA

 The ONS also issue a monthly economic review here, outlining and updating economic activity estimates for the previous quarter.
 Basically, it’s a more in-depth version of the dashboard.
 Given that inflationary increases in alcohol duty are penned into the Government’s forecast, it might also be wise to keep an eye on inflation here.
 The language can be a little dense but it’s usually fairly well-hyperlinked to other ONS publications that will explain what everything means.

 Brexit has of course brought into focus the UK as a great trading nation, none more so than through the well-established routes of wine and spirits.
 This will be a key ask of Government as the WSTA works with it on developing future trade deals but in the meantime the HMRC tradeinfo website can provide some stats for our industry and you can build and export tables yourself here.
 This website breaks down all imports and exports by commodity code and country of origin, so it’s good for tracking where wine comes from and where spirits go to.
-The interface can be clunky, loading can be laborious and HMRC doesn’t display results in volume metrics (only KG mass), which is disappointing.
-But it does break down by month – usually with a three month lag (this sounds like a big lag but this is pretty good going for Government data) – which enables you to plot recent trendlines.
+The interface can be clunky and loading can be laborious but it does break down by month – usually with a three month lag (this sounds like a big lag but this is pretty good going for Government data) – which enables you to plot recent trendlines.
 I’m happy to walk you through its use or you can contact me if you have any specific queries you want me to look into.

 Finally, as part of the Autumn statement the Office of Budget Responsibility published a suite of economic data.
 This includes growth forecasts and the impact of decision on taxes and spending.
 More importantly it projects future revenues from wines and spirits and provides details of current receipts.
 It also includes forecasts for future consumption of wines and spirits, but even this data is subject to scrutiny